 You can strengthen your case by hiring various experts.
 This could be an actuary, an expert in your physical injuries, an accident reconstruction specialist, or a mental health expert to testify as to the extent your accident has affected your mental health.
 Established and experienced law firms usually have people whom the firms use regularly as experts or, if your case requires a less common type of expertise, know how to find those people.

 No attorney can guarantee you a particular result in your case.
 In fact, the rules of legal ethics specifically prohibit lawyers from doing so.
 Regardless, you can still check out a firm’s track record of recovery for its clients.
 Try to figure out if the firm has been successful, both in trials and in reaching satisfactory out-of-court settlements.
+Consider our case results as an example.

 Every semi-truck accident case is different.
 Each requires its own unique legal analysis of the facts and possible claims.
 That said, Florida law has established three broad categories of damages that victims may recover if the circumstances warrant.